-Step 1 - What To Do A Month Or Two Before You Move?
+Step 1 - What You Need to Do A Month Or Two Before You Move?

 Great question!
 Being organized is a major key to having a stress free, damage free, and low cost move!
 4 to 8 weeks before your move, you'll want to get started getting things organized in preparation of the big day!
 Use the following list to help you get ready the right way!